kohutovic/febus-rules/06-organisational.md

     real score achieved in the bout.

-7. Withdrawal: When, for whatever reason, a fencer cannot fence, or cannot complete his bout, his opponent is declared winner of that bout.
-A fencer who withdraws does not lose his place in the overall classification of the competition.
+7. Withdrawal: When, for whatever reason, a fencer cannot fence, or cannot complete their bout, their opponent is declared winner of that bout.
+A fencer who withdraws does not lose their place in the overall classification of the competition.

 ## Order of bouts